Siddhant-K-code/MindHub/README.md

-Copy the repository to htdocs folder in where xampp is installed and go to localhost/<repository name>
+Copy the repository to htdocs folder in where xampp is installed and go to localhost/repository name

 MindHub